 The severity of Occidental Chemical Corporation’s pollution landed the site on the federal list of Superfund cleanups in the early 1980s.
 Decades later, we are finally nearing the start of the cleanup.
-The Washington Department of Ecology is currently deciding on a cleanup plan, which will determine how much pollution gets removed, and how much will stay in the environment forever.
+The Washington Department of Ecology, which has the authority to control cleanup actions, is currently deciding on a cleanup plan.
+This will determine how much pollution gets removed, and how much stays in the environment forever.

 How Can I Help?